 • eating death

-This is About So Much More than Just You
+This is About So Much More Than Your Diet

 It would be bad enough if this was just about your health and wellbeing, but it isn’t.
 The implications of us eating meat extend to every sector of society and impact other areas that dictate the quality of our lives and our Earth’s wellbeing as a whole.
 This is why the more we can shift from a selfish “I” centered attitude to a considerate “we” centered attitude, the more all of us stand to benefit together.

-Animals: As an obvious first, eating meat impacts and destroys the lives of billions of animals each year.
-The torture and cruelty that these animals are subjected to before death is more than most people can imagine.
+Animals: Eating meat tortures and destroys the lives of billions of animals each year.
+The torture and cruelty that these animals are subjected to before death is more abhorrent than most people can imagine.

-Environment: It impacts our environment and the quality of our air, water, and soils.
-The Environmental Working Group has an outstanding report describing how different food choices impact our climate.
-By now, it is no surprise to most people that animal agriculture is destroying the environment in multiple ways.
-Thanks to leading-edge documentaries like Cowspiracy, we can quickly and easily learn why animal agriculture is the most destructive industry on Earth.
+Environment: Eating meat negatively impacts and destroys our environment by polluting and degrading the quality of our air, water, and soils.
+Thanks to documentaries like Cowspiracy, we can quickly and easily learn why animal agriculture is the most destructive industry on Earth.

-Other Humans: It impacts the lives of other human beings, who are doing “our dirty work” and in turn suffering various physical and mental ailments.
+Other Humans: Eating meat negatively impacts the lives of other human beings who are doing the “dirty work” for us to have our “meat” and in turn suffering various physical and mental traumas.
+Behavioral issues, depression, and PTSD are just some of the conditions routinely experienced by slaughterhouse workers.

 Social Justice: While those who live in countries that are considered “better off” economically and materially fill themselves up on meat, billions of people around the world are malnourished and literally starving to death.
 Unfortunately, this results from the wasteful and unjust way in which we distribute our resources on Earth, which makes meat a big social justice issue.
-The food that should be going to humans living in poverty and states of starvation is instead fed to the animals, which are then killed for meat for wealthier humans.
+The food that should be going to humans, especially those living in poverty and states of starvation, is instead fed to the animals that are bred and then killed for meat in order to satisfy wealthier humans.

 Positive Change is Underway